 Treatment for Congestive Heart Failure in Dogs

-When congestive heart failure is caught during the early stages, your pet will have a good chance of slowing the progression of condition.
-After getting a diagnosis, the first step in treating congestive heart failure in dogs is selecting a canine cardiologist.
+When congestive heart failure is caught during the early stages, your pet will have a good chance of slowing the progression of the condition.
+After getting a diagnosis, the first step in treating congestive heart failure in dogs is selecting a veterinary cardiologist.
 Your vet clinic will be able to give you a referral.

 Unfortunately, congestive heart failure cannot be completely reversed, but some treatments may slow the progression of the condition and extend your dog’s life.
 Depending on the stage of the disease and the age of your pet, your vet may only recommend treatment to alleviate some of the painful and uncomfortable symptoms associated with congestive heart failure.
 A specific treatment plan for your pup will be determined by which heart problem he or she has and what was causing the problem.

 Most pets will be treated through outpatient care unless the condition is severe.
 Treatment recommendations may include limited physical activity, weight management, and a modified diet with reduced sodium to decrease the buildup of fluid in your pet’s body.